-They call them “starving artists” for a reason.
+They’re called “starving artists” for a reason.

-As your lifetime earnings increase, the amount you earn per download increases, too.
+“As your lifetime earnings increase, the amount you earn per download increases, too.”

 Sites like Etsy allow you to share your skills with the world — and paying customers — for just a fraction of what you’ll earn.
-According to the site:

 Perhaps you’re longing to explore your inner Picasso.
 If so, you might want to consider selling your art online.

 Blogging has become big business in recent years, and aspiring and seasoned writers alike can cash in on the popularity of this growing industry.

-We will pay you $100 for your efforts.
-You don’t need to be an expert — you just need to have great English, a sense of humor, and a love for things unusual or interesting.
+“We will pay you $100 for your efforts.
+You don’t need to be an expert — you just need to have English equal to that of a native speaker, a sense of humor, and a love for things unusual or interesting.”

 Do you have other great tips for creative people looking to make some cash?
 Share them below or on our Facebook page.